leonp/sherlock-holmes/_chapters/the-adventure-of-the-copper-beeches-ch1.md

 very quiet; on the third, Mrs. Rucastle came down just after breakfast and whispered something to her husband.
 </p><p>
-“&nbsp;‘Oh, yes,’ said he, turning to me, ‘we are very much obliged to you, Miss Hunter, for falling in with our whims so far as to cut your hair.
+“‘Oh, yes,’ said he, turning to me, ‘we are very much obliged to you, Miss Hunter, for falling in with our whims so far as to cut your hair.
 I assure you that it has not detracted in the tiniest iota from your appearance.
 We shall now see how the electric-blue